-- (1) Reflects employees in Marketing, Commercial Excellence and Strategy.
-(2) Reflects employees in our Latin America, Asia and Emerging Markets and Government businesses
+(1) Reflects employees in Marketing, Commercial Excellence and Strategy.

 We believe that we generally have good relations with our employees, unions and works councils, although we have had disputes from time to time with the various unions that represent some of our employees.
 Our senior management team is committed to maintaining good relations with our employees, unions and works councils.